THE SHELL - FAQ

 - The venue will be a park inside the larger Embarcadero Marina Park; the park will be open to the general public during non-event hours.

-- Design of the park was developed by Tucker Sadler Architects and will be constructed by general contractor Rudolph and Sletten.
+- Design of the park was developed by Tucker Sadler Architects and is being constructed by general contractor Rudolph and Sletten.

 - The conceptual design of the performance stage is by Soundforms, with construction by Fabrictecture.